Peer support is made up of two schemes:

 If you haven’t heard from your mentor, first check your junk email mailbox.

-If you haven’t heard from your peer mentor by the start of Welcome Week, please email firstname.lastname@example.org.
+If you haven’t heard from your peer mentor by the start of Welcome Week, and requested a mentor signed up early, please email firstname.lastname@example.org.

 Peer mentors for mature students

 Some of our peer mentor team are mature students.
 If you are 21-years-old or over and prefer to be matched with one of our mature peer mentors, please state this when you sign up for the scheme.